Image

 Visit the Saline Main Street blog to download the call for entry, or to learn more information.
 The deadline for submitting materials is October 22.

-Sunny, with a high of 72 and low of 36 degrees.
-Mist in the morning, sunny during the afternoon, clear in the evening,
+Sunny, with a high of 46 and low of 24 degrees.
+Sunny during the morning, clear for the afternoon and evening,